Advice

-FACT: you are allowed to take up to ten keeping in touch (KIT) days whilst you’re on maternity, adoption or shared parental leave, without ending your leave or disrupting your pay.
+FACT: you are allowed to take up to ten keeping in touch (KIT) days whilst you’re on maternity or adoption leave and twenty days during shared parental leave, without ending your leave or disrupting your pay.

 TIPS:

-▪️ If you have more than one job, you can take ten KIT days for each job.
+– If you have more than one job, you can take your allocation of KIT days for each job.

 FACT: You can ask to be reintroduced to the workplace gradually, through a phased return to work.